SQL Server Migrations & Upgrades

 1. Azure SQL, and

-2. Azure Managed SQL Instance
+2. Azure SQL Managed Instance

-Azure SQL Managed Instance vs single database
+Azure SQL Managed Instance vs Single Database

 Azure SQL Database